Mechanics and Procedures

 - remove any Incomplete course grade by the end of the next semester in which the student is enrolled; and

 - have an approved Plan of Study on file no later than the end of the second semester in the program.
-This means that the student will also need to have decided whether to pursue the thesis option or coursework-only option by this time, and have identified a major advisor and an advisory committee.
+This means that the student will also need to have identified a major advisor and an advisory committee.

 PhD Degree Milestones